 Chair – Martin Murphy

 Andy has over 35 years’ experience in Power Generation and Power Plant Maintenance and was until recently Director responsible for RWE Innogy’s UK Hydro portfolio.
 He has in depth knowledge of the UK electricity market and of current renewable generation technology.
 Following 10 years in nuclear power generation he moved into renewables as Hydro engineer, operating, replanting, acquiring and building new hydro schemes, before running onshore and offshore wind operations and managing the UK marine team.
 He returned as Hydro Director where after several successful years he moved on to form Billcliff Energy Consulting Limited where he now provides executive support for tidal energy projects.
-Clients include Morlais and NWTE.
-Andy is a director of the British Hydropower Association and NWTE, and a member of the governing body of Grwp Llandrillo Menai.
+Clients include Morlais and North Wales Tidal Energy.
+Andy is a director of the British Hydropower Association and North Wales Tidal Energy, and a member of the governing body of Grwp Llandrillo Menai.

 Claire Gibson, Wave Hub Ltd